awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 Now, consider a summary of the general ***approach*** when solving dynamic programming algorithm problems.

-The first step is to defne the sub-problem in words.
+The first step is to define the sub-problem in words.
   * Begin with the original problem, and devise a ***prefix*** (i.e., indexed as $i$ , or equivalent) having the same general form as the original input

 The next step is to define a recurrence relation.